Asish-Juttu/Sky-Spyre/README.md

 # Sky-Spyre
-Sky Spyre is an epic action adventure through the castle of a ruined kingdom!
+Sky Spyre (made in Unity) is an epic action adventure through the castle of a ruined kingdom!
 Explore Sky Spyre Castle and battle dangerous creatures and wizards in a classic, 2D pixel art style.

 You play as Hazel, the former queen of the ruined nation of Genovia.
 Three wizards used